 Our campus community is diverse.
 We have students, staff and faculty from all over the world, representing different cultures and faith backgrounds, but we all learn, grow, and worship together!
 It’s a vibrant community in which to participate and we have numerous ways for you to do that.

 Our students organize frequent events, such as games nights and bonfires.
-All students are invited to start the year together at the Welcome Banquet in September.
+All students are invited to start the year together at the Welcome Week events in September.
 The Missio Dei mission’s conference in the winter semester underlines the global nature of Christianity here on campus.

 University College students who demonstrate superior skill and attitude and who maintain a minimum 2.0 GPA are eligible to represent Providence as a member of one of our soccer, volleyball or basketball varsity teams.
 Providence is a member of the Canadian Collegiate Athletic Association (CCAA), the National Christian College Athletic Association (NCCAA) and the Manitoba Colleges Athletic Conference (MCAC).

 Tryouts for soccer, volleyball and basketball occur at the beginning of the school year and training camps for soccer and volleyball are held prior to the start of classes in September.
 Please contact the respective head coach for details on each camp.
 Please see the Pilots Varsity Handbook for further policy details.

 Stay fit this semester!
 Our fitness facility includes cardio and strength equipment, free weights, exercise balls and mats and a semi-private aerobics area.
 Membership to the Fitness Centre is included in your students fees so all registered students at Providence have access, however, students need to sign a Waiver and Membership Agreement Form prior to using the facilities.
 This form can be completed in the Business Office.
 Once those are signed, you will receive your own personal FOB that will grant you access to the Fitness Centre.
 For further information please contact our Director of Athletics.